ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 Sometimes you need to fetch a model, but your route doesn't have the parameters, because it's a child route and the route directly above or a few levels above has the parameters that your route needs.
-You might run into this if you have a URL like `/album/4/songs/18`, and when you're in the comments route, you need a photo ID.
+You might run into this if you have a URL like `/album/4/songs/18`, and when you're in the songs route, you need an album ID.

 In this scenario, you can use the `paramsFor` method to get the parameters of a parent route.